In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Method

 \subsection{Cyclic Learning of Visual and Language Prompts}

 Visual and language (V-L) prompts are two parameter-effective prompt-tuning methods.
 Most methods~\cite{khattak2023maple,khattak2023PromptSRC} attempt to simultaneously adapt vision and language branch of CLIP model with learnable prompts of both modalities, which ensures mutual synergy between V-L prompts.
 This mutual learning strategy performs effectively when training data provides alignment information across visual and language modalities.
 However, this performance is limited for the target distribution during test-time adaptation, where on-the-fly test sample is unlabeled (i.e., only visual information is available).

-To this end, we propose a cyclic learning of visual and language prompt to tune vision and language branch of CLIP sequentially, which leverages context information obtained from one-shot examples.
+To this end, we propose a cyclic learning strategy for visual and textual prompts to ensure the mutual synergy across different modalities.
 Specifically, we start by optimizing one prompt and subsequently utilize the knowledge gained from this step to guide the optimization of the remaining prompt.
 This process provides the model with richer contextual information, allowing it to thoroughly capture relevant patterns of on-the-fly test sample to align visual and language modalities.
 The optimization objective for the proposed cyclic learning strategy can be formulated by

 where $x_t$ is unlabeled test sample, $\mathcal{D}$ contains in-context examples, $\theta$ is the parameter of token net, and $s=1,2$ are the step numbers of model optimization for visual and text prompt, respectively.
 It is noted that the paragraphs above section 3.4 are focused on visual prompt learning, which is a single-step optimization process.
-In this section, we introduce text prompts to integrate visual prompts.
-This process is a two-step optimization process, where each type of prompt is optimized in sequence, i.e., first visual then textual prompts.
-It forms the "cyclic prompt learning" concept.
+In this section, we introduce text and visual prompt learning in cyclic strategy, which is is a two-step optimization process.
+Two kinds of prompts are optimized in sequence, i.e., first visual then textual prompts, forming the ``cyclic prompt learning" concept.